JaKooLit/Debian-Hyprland/README.md

 - by default it is installing the latest and newest nvidia drivers.
 If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-debian website [`LINK`](https://wiki.debian.org/NvidiaGraphicsDrivers) and edit nvidia.sh in install-scripts directory to install proper gpu driver
 > [!IMPORTANT]
 > If you want to use nouveau driver, choose N when asked if you have nvidia gpu.
 This is because the nvidia installer part, it will blacklist nouveau.
 Hyprland will still be installed but it will skip blacklisting nouveau.

+> [!IMPORTANT]
+> Another important note for nvidia owners
+> If you have nvidia, by default debian is installing nouveau or open-source nvidia driver.
+If you want to keep the default nvidia driver installed by Debian, choose N on the if you have nvidia question.
+Or else you will encounter same issue as SDDM above.

 ## ✨ to use this script
 > clone this repo (latest commit only) by using git.
 Change directory, make executable and run the script